51st-Vfw/JAFDTC/doc/README.md

 > to other configurations that may have been in place at the time of export as
 > [mentioned earlier](#linking-systems).
 > The configuration will match the linked configuration at export, but will no longer update
-> when changes are made to the source.
+> when changes are made to the source configuration.

 The overflow menu (exposed by clicking on the "`...`" button) holds three commands,